chris-casper/chris-casper.github.io/_posts/2025-11-30-Luckfox-Lyra-Ultra.md

 Luckfox RK3506 boards use:

-Baud: 1500000 (not a typo)
+- Baud: 1500000 (not a typo)
-Data: 8
+- Data: 8
-Parity: N
+- Parity: N
-Stop: 1
+- Stop: 1
-Flow control: None
+- Flow control: None

 ### Logging in

-Plug in POE hat
-Connect to POE switch or injector
+Plug in POE hat.
+Connect to POE switch or injector.
 Check your router to see what IP it has or run a network scan for port 22

 SSH in with putty or connect via serial